 A TIA is more flexible than a traditional financial assistance agreement.
 In using a TIA, ARPA-E may modify standard Government terms and conditions.
+See 10 C.F.R. § 603.105 for a description of a TIA.

 In general, TIAs require a cost share of 50%.
 See Section III.B.2 of the FOA.